- Initial versions of the mapping method can be seen as far back as in Leonardo Da Vinci’s personal notes from the 15th century.

-The mapping method of note-taking is one of the most difficult, yet most rewarding types of note-taking methods in existence.
+The mapping method of note-taking is one of the most difficult, yet rewarding types of note-taking methods in existence.
 If done well, it can record information with a unique sense of clarity, but if done poorly – the method becomes messy in no time.
 That is why you’ll want to make sure you understand the fundamentals of the strategy before implementing it in your studies.

 What is the mapping method of note-taking?